sepmein/manage-my-files/README.md

 The repo is a collection of regulation to manage my personal files.
 First there are some golden rules to follow:

-1. The store information should be retrieve sometimes later.
+1. The stored information must have a chance to be retrieved sometimes later.
 If not, **DELETE it** right away.
-2.
+2. Simplistic

-# Official Files Naming Regulations
+## Official Files Naming Regulations

 Each official file will be renamed based on their most useful file infomations, including: